modernweb-dev/rocket/packages/cli/demo/docs/learn/codelabs/web-components-basics/01-custom-elements.md

 }
 ```

-After creating our class we can associate it with a tagname by defining it in the custom elements registry.
+After creating our class we can associate it with a tag name by defining it in the custom elements registry.
 This way, whenever the browser's parser gets to the `<cool-heading>` tag, it will instantiate and apply our class to that specific element:

 ```js
 customElements.define('cool-heading', CoolHeading);